8-Week Marathon Training Plan and Tips

 • Moisture-wicking clothing.
 Wearing moisture-wicking layers is important to stay comfortable and reduce chafing when you’re training and running a marathon.
 Dress for the weather with a moisture-wicking base layer.
 If it’s cold, also wear a moisture-wicking outer layer

 • Recovery tools.
-These are optional but a foam roller can do wonders to help work out knots and muscle tightness after long runs and race day.
+Recovery gear is optional but a foam roller can do wonders to help work out knots and muscle tightness after long runs and race day.
 A massage gun is another tool that can drastically cut down on your marathon and long-run recovery time.
 Check out our 10 Best Marathon Recovery Tips for more ways to help you recover after your big race.

 Customized Marathon Training Plan

-Related Posts: Marathon Training Guide for All Levels, How to Do Yasso 800s, Running Pace Chart for All Levels, 10 Long Run Tips from a Run Coach, 10 Best Marathon Recovery Tips
+Related Posts: Marathon Training Guide for All Levels, How to Do Yasso 800s, Running Pace Chart for All Levels, 10 Long Run Tips from a Run Coach

 Marnie Kunz is a NASM-certified personal trainer and USATF- and RRCA-certified running coach based in Brooklyn, NY.
 Marnie likes helping people get and stay active to enjoy a better quality of life.
 When she’s not doing fitness things, Marnie enjoys exploring with her dog, a mischievous rescue Akita.